UPDATE 18-AUG-2019: Since the GEDmatch site and GENESIS are one and the same now I have updated this post to say GEDmatch rather than GENESIS

 Frequent questions I get asked:

 - I have two kits for the same person now, should I delete one?
 It is better to mark the migrated kit as Research; that way any cousin who made a note of that kit number won’t be surprised when they try a one-to-one.
+UPDATE 18-Aug-2019: If the kits are from differnt companies, click here for how to make a combined kit.

 - Why are the columns not sortable?
 And where is the wikitree or gedcom link?
 Currently those features are only available in the Tier 1 version of the one-to-many, so treat yourself to a month or two of a Tier 1 membership.
 It’s not free for them to run this site, so you can feel good about contributing.
 But see the update below!